Graduate Requirements

 Applicants must meet the university admission requirements

-1. Have completed a four-year college course of study and hold an acceptable baccalaureate degree from an institution accredited by a regional accrediting association or shall have completed equivalent academic preparation as determined by appropriate campus authorities.
+1. Completed a four-year college course of study and hold an acceptable baccalaureate degree from a regionally accredited institution.

 2. Be in good academic standing at the last college or university attended.